The Client node sends requests to the blockchain nodes and receives the results of running the requests.

 The application receives all the duplicate Client nodes IP addresses and handles the load-balancing and HA between them.

-The Client nodes do not synchronize with each other, and the synchrony between the duplicate Client nodes is performed in a best-effort mode.
+The Client nodes do not synchronize, and the synchrony between the duplicate Client nodes is performed in a best-effort mode.
 One implication of this implementation is that one duplicate Client node might have received updates that one of the other duplicates has not yet received.

-When a request the primary Replica node receives a request, each Replica node applies pre-execution, which means that multiple requests are executed in parallel by the Damle.
+When the primary Replica node receives a request, each Replica node applies pre-execution, meaning that multiple requests are executed in parallel by the Damle.

-After the request execution is finished, the Replica node sends the resulting Read-Write set to the primary Replica node.
+After the request execution, the Replica node sends the resulting Read-Write set to the primary Replica node.
 The primary Replica node waits for f+1 identical Read-Write set results.
 These results are aggregated into a batch and sent through the consensus protocol to have all the Replica nodes agree on the batch execution order.

 The pre-execution process provides the following benefits: